Lucas-MW/petstory/README.md

 # PetStory

-A mobile app I built to help a pet grooming shop manage its daily operations.
+A mobile app I built to help my mom's pet grooming shop manage its daily operations.
 This was my first time building something that someone would actually use in a real business.

 ## What It Does